This list has now closed and no further orders will be taken.

 Welcome to the latest seedling flask list issued by Firetail Orchids.

-This List is made up of crosses from the 2015 flowering season.
-Pod retention and germination was good.
+This List is made up of crosses from the 2016 flowering season.
+Pod retention and germination were good.
 We continue with our usual practice of including in the list crosses with a reasonable germination (15 to 20 flasks) and good germination (more than 20 flasks available).
 Some crosses with poorer germination have been included, always with an indication of flask availability.

 Kevin Black continues in his mentoring role and we appreciate his help greatly.

 Export Orders: Trevor Hughes